 It’s not expensive either!

-So, this is located in Riga, and before we visited, I really didn’t know what to expect, due to the name and whatnot.
+Despite it's intriguing name, and before we visited, I really didn’t know what to expect.
 But it’s a beautiful piece of architecture and it’s actually home to a whole host of history.

 Built in 1344, it’s super old too!
 You can take a tour of the inside, but it has to be a guided tour.
 Admission: €3 - 6 (tickets on sale until 17:00); guided tours €15.